s2133934/ML_python_project1/README.md

 # Machine Learning in Python - Project 1

+## Group and project information from students

+The file 'project1.ipynb' is our notebook for submission.
+The equivalently names pdf file is submitted on gradescope.

+All functions that the notebook is dependent on are found in 'ml_functions.py' and this is called from the project1 notebook.
+The requirements.txt has lines added for fuzzywuzzy.
+The original data remains unaltered from the original clone of assignment repository.
+No other datasets are used.
+We have tried to only include code where absolutely necessary, and for our final model choice - the rest are all in the 'ml_functions.py' file.
+This file is divided into rough sections for engineering, plotting, analysis and models to allow quick navigation and avoid having multiple files.

+GitHub repository address for this work: https://github.com/s2133934/ML_python_project1.git (belongs to one member of the group)

+Uses Python3 throughout, and other requirements are embedded in the top of the notebook in the Setup section.

+NB
+All three members of this group applied for and had approved a 7 day extension before the deadline on Friday 5th March 5pm.

+## Information on Assessment

 Due Friday, March 5th by 5 pm (UK local time)

 ## Data